axxroytovu/ap_manual_sudoku/README.md

 - A download of the .apworld and .yaml file in the top level of this repository
 - The Archipelago Manual client found in the Announcements channel of the Maunal AP discord server.

-If you're hosting the world, you also need a functioning

 ## Getting set up
+Run the `generate.py` file to randomize your build.
+You can put in the total hours you hope to play for, and it will generate a randomized .apworld and .yaml file for you.

+Common breakpoints:
+- Sync Short: 2 hours (Sudoku really doesn't work below 2 hours)
+- Sync Long: 5 hours
+- Async Short: 7 hours
+- Async Long: 10 hours

-First off, navigate to this Google Sheet that contains all of the puzzle references:
+Once you have a .apworld and .yaml, navigate to this Google Sheet that contains all of the puzzle references:

 https://docs.google.com/spreadsheets/d/1eFc-khH4InTgSBb59i2g7-Fkp9HLMwrYQwlHs-mSJm4/edit?usp=sharing

 Make a copy of the sheet for yourself.

-All of the locations in this AP World reference specific puzzles on the "CTC GAS Tracking" tab.
-Navigate to this tab and expand all of the hidden rows to prepare to play!
+All of the locations in this AP World reference specific puzzles on the "CTC GAS Tracking" and "CTC GAS Leak Tracking" tabs.
+Navigate to these tabs and expand all of the hidden rows to prepare to play!

 ## Archipelago Rules
 Solving each puzzle (links to the puzzle are provided in the spreadsheet) constitutes a check.
-The goal is to locate 10 of the 15 "Gauntlet Key" items, and complete the Victory Gauntlet.
+The goal is to locate a certain number of "Victory Key" items, and complete the Victory Puzzle.
+Both of these are listed in the generated YAML for your game.

-The Victory Gauntlet consists of the first 3 puzzles (Box of Krop, German Whispers, and Point to Next) on the "CTC Gas Leak Tracking" tab of the spreadsheet.
-Eventually this will be randomized, but that functionality does not currently exist.

 For this archipelago game, the puzzles are split into multiple regions.
 Each region has 8 puzzles, for a total of 48 locations.
 - Classic Sudoku: These are your classic 9x9 puzzles with no extra rules.
 This is the only region available at the beginning of the game.